srinivas-nadendla/Promises-ExtJs/README.md

 --------------------------
 A Promise is in one of these states:

-1. fullfilled : Action releted to promise succeeded
+1. fullfilled : meaning that the operation is succeeded.
-2. rejected : Action related to promise failed
+2. rejected : meaning that the operation is failed.
-3. pending : Has not fullfilled or rejected yet
+3. pending : operation is not yet fullfilled or rejected

 Why We came to the Promises